veerendrababum/Credit_Card_Fraud_Detection/README.md

 # 2.2.1 Distribution of transaction amount

-Distribution shows that most of the transaction are below 70 dollars so there might be chances fraudsters tries to mix up with this group and makes fraudlent transaction with below 70 dollars amount
+Distribution shows that most of the transaction are below 70 dollars so there might be a chance, fraudsters tries to mix up with this group and makes fraudlent transaction with below 70 dollars amount

 <img src="https://github.com/veerendrababum/Credit_Card_Fraud_Detection/blob/master/images/Amount_Distribution.PNG" width="400" height = "425">